 Assembling your Outdoor Plant Stand

-Ugh, how am I going to attach the rim to the board since there are no holes for screws?
-I had to run to the hardware store and after going up and down a few aisles I found the perfect solution in poultry fencing staples.
-They’re galvanized so they needed to be camouflaged for the bottom.
+Since there were no holes for screws in the rims of the basket I had to figure out how to attach it to the board.
+That quick trip to the hardware store I just mentioned?
+After going up and down the aisles a few times I found poultry fencing staples.
+They’re galvanized so they needed to be camouflaged for the bottom but I know they would work perfectly.

 Some painters tape and a few quick shots of spray paint on the upper half should do it.
 It definitely saved time and aggravation later trying to paint in the tiny areas around the wire.